 Who Should Ride the Diamondback 510Sr Recumbent Bike?

 The Bottom Line

-The Diamondback 510Sr Recumbent Bike is a good buy.
+The Diamondback 510Sr Recumbent Bike is an ok buy.
 With smooth spinning, moderate resistance and ample programming, it’s a comfortable ride for rehabilitative training, muscle toning and general healthy living.

 |Console display||Large blue backlit LCD|